reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 When we save the edited post this time, we should see two requests happen back-to-back:

-- The `POST /posts/:postId` from the `editPost` mutation
+- The `PATCH /posts/:postId` from the `editPost` mutation
 - A `GET /posts/:postId` as the `getPost` query is refetched

 Then, if we click back to the main "Posts" tab, we should also see:

 - A `GET /posts` as the `getPosts` query is refetched

 Because we provided the relationships between the endpoints using tags, **RTK Query knew that it needed to refetch the individual post and the list of posts when we made that edit and the specific tag with that ID was invalidated** - no further changes needed!
-Also, while RTK Query knew that the posts list data was invalid, it did _not_ refetch it right away because the component with `useGetPostsQuery()` wasn't being shown when we edited the post.
-When we opened the `<PostsList>` component again, RTK Query saw that the data was stale and refetched it.
+Meanwhile, as we were editing the post, the cache removal timer for the `getPosts` data expired, so it was removed from the cache.
+When we opened the `<PostsList>` component again, RTK Query saw that it did not have the data in cache and refetched it.

 There is one caveat here.
 By specifying a plain `'Post'` tag in `getPosts` and invalidating it in `addNewPost`, we actually end up forcing a refetch of all _individual_ posts as well.
 If we really want to just refetch the list of posts for the `getPost` endpoint, you can include an additional tag with an arbitrary ID, like `{type: 'Post', id: 'LIST'}`, and invalidate that tag instead.
+The RTK Query docs have [a table that describes what will happen if certain general/specific tag combinations are invalidated](https://redux-toolkit.js.org/rtk-query/usage/automated-refetching#tag-invalidation-behavior).

 :::info